-- Many such results might indeed be "irreproducible results." - Ioannidis' paper, "Why Most Published Research Findings Are False," (Ioannidis 2005) brought widespread attention to the replicability crisis. - Although there was initial skepticism and criticism of Ioannidis' claims, scientists have increasingly been recognizing the lack of replications, and the practices contributing to this, as a serious problem.

-o See, e.g., Pashler and Harris (2012)
+- Many such results might indeed be "irreproducible results." - Ioannidis' paper, "Why Most Published Research Findings Are False," (Ioannidis 2005) brought widespread attention to the replicability crisis. - Although there was initial skepticism and criticism of Ioannidis' claims, scientists have increasingly been recognizing the lack of replications, and the practices contributing to this, as a serious problem. - o See, e.g., Pashler and Harris (2012)

-Researchers can p-hack in a variety of ways, many of which fall under the category of data snooping.
+There are many ways to p-hack.
+Some ways fall under the category of data snooping.
 These include:

-- Collecting data until a statistically significant result is obtained. - Deciding to exclude outliers on the basis of whether or not doing so will give a statistically significant result. - Trying out more than one measure of a quantity of interest, and then selecting one that gives statistical significance when others do not. - First trying an analysis without breaking down into subgroups, then if results are not statistically significant, analyzing the data broken down into subgroups (e.g., gender), but reporting only the statistically significant results. - Trying various methods of "binning" (discussed below) until getting one that gives a statistically significant result.
+- Collecting data until a statistically significant result is obtained. - o Why is this a problem? - Deciding to exclude outliers on the basis of whether or not doing so will give a statistically significant result. - Why is this a problem? - Trying out more than one measure of a quantity of interest, then selecting one that gives statistical significance when others do not. - o Why is this a problem? - First trying an analysis without breaking down into subgroups, then if results are not statistically significant, analyzing the data broken down into subgroups (e.g., gender), but reporting only the statistically significant results. - o Why is this a problem? - Trying various methods of "binning" (discussed below) until getting one that gives a statistically significant result.